dolphinnet-labs/dolphinnet/fd-service/README.md

 ### Vision

-- Remove unused utilities: `rhs-service` itself needs to stay maintainable.
+- Remove unused utilities: `fd-service` itself needs to stay maintainable.
-- Make all Go services consistent: `rhs-service` modules can be used to simplify and improve more Go services.
+- Make all Go services consistent: `fd-service` modules can be used to simplify and improve more Go services.

 ## Design principles